SametAhmetSahin/SametAhmetSahin/README.md

 > I currently manage a production server for my school, and I create and provide solutions and services for the users.
 > I use Godot for game development.
 > Terminal is cool.
 And efficient.
 > And so is Linux.
+I Like Linux.
 > _
 ```